tis-starlight/tis-starlight.github.io/_posts/2023-12-05-programming-languages.md

 #### Functional Programming Paradigm

-[Functional programming paradigm](https://en.wikipedia.org/wiki/Functional_programming) is a programming paradigm that treats computation as the evaluation of mathematical functions and avoids changing-state and mutable data.
+[Functional programming paradigm](https://en.wikipedia.org/wiki/Functional_programming){: target="_blank" rel="noopener noreferrer"} is a programming paradigm that treats computation as the evaluation of mathematical functions and avoids changing-state and mutable data.
 Functional programming is based on the principles of mathematical functions and emphasizes immutability, first-class and higher-order functions, and the avoidance of side effects.

 - "Emphasis is on mathematical functions and immutable data".
 - In functional programming languages within the declarative paradigm, immutability is emphasized.
 Data is treated as immutable, and instead of modifying existing data, new data structures are created.